-Its customers include Government of Canada, HP, European Commision.
+Its customers include Wurth, HP, European Commision, Leroy Merlin

 Piwik PRO offers numerous privacy and security features which make it a serious contender among enterprise clients and organizations handling loads of sensitive-data.
 By default it delivers unsampled data, giving users reports based on 100% traffic.
-A company can take advantage of both Piwik PRO intranet analytics and tag management system.
+Piwik PRO’s customers can take advantage of its SharePoint analytics, Tag Management System, Customer Data Platform and Consent Manager.

-On the downside, it doesn’t integrate as well with Google products as does GA (obviously), and there is no option to create custom reports.
+Considering drawbacks, it doesn’t integrate as well with Google products as GA (obviously), and there is no option to access raw data with a BigQuery.
 Moreover, you will need a skilled technical team or premium support if you decide on the self-hosted version.

-If you’d like to compare the specifications of the web analytics vendors discussed above, download our free Web Analytics Vendor Comparison sheet.
-We have examined over 40 functionalities and placed 5 of the most popular analytics solutions side-by-side for you to see the key differences between them.
+If you’d like to compare the specifications of the web analytics vendors discussed here, download our new free web analytics vendor comparison sheet.
+We have detailed 37 functionalities and placed 5 of the most popular analytics solutions side-by-side for you to see the key differences between them.